Sounie/springer-gocd-cloudfoundry-plugin/README.md

 # springer-gocd-cloudfoundry-plugin
-Go plugin for Cloud Foundry
+Go plugin for monitoring app status in Cloud Foundry.

 Status: Partially-functional work in progress.